Gaetz/SDL-OpenGL/README.md

 # .gitignore

-We don't need `build` and `release` folders.
-Thus we create a `.gitignore` file at the project root.
+We don't need `build` and `release` folders, nor the cmake build folder, to be versioned.
+Thus, we create a `.gitignore` file at the project root.

 ```
 # Compiled Object files